juanpc2018/A3630-Links/README.md

 adding support for 68881/68882 in the PCB allow those CPUs perform the same as Non LC / EC. </br>
 IF software requires those instructions, but if does Not, adding an FPU coprocessor is wasting money, </br>
 Have Not seen a list of Software that benefits from an FPU </br>
-Large CPU FastRAM is much better vs. FPU with No RAM. </br>
+Large CPU FastRAM is much better vs. FPU with No RAM, </br>
+A3630 does Not have RAM, that would be a must do Mod / Upgrade, based on the design of BFG9060 "A4000-Tk" RAM. </br>
 https://www.cpu-world.com/CPUs/68060/index.html </p>

 Having real TCXO is better. </br>